lionelmace/ibmcloud-labs/labs/Lab Kubernetes - Orchestrate your docker containers/README.md

 ![](./images/kubernetes.png)
 # Introduction

-In this lab, you’ll gain a high level understanding of the Kubernetes architecture, features, and development concepts related to the IBM Container Service.
-Throughout the lab, you’ll get a chance to use the Command Line Interface (CLI) for creating a Kubernetes cluster, manage your running cluster, and bind a service.
+In this lab, you’ll gain a high level understanding of the Kubernetes architecture, features, and development concepts related to the IBM Cloud Kubernetes Service (IKS).
+Throughout the lab, you’ll get a chance to use the Command Line Interface (CLI) for provisioning a Kubernetes cluster, manage your running cluster, and bind a service.

 ![](./images/kubelabarchi.png)